Muscle Recovery Taking Too Long? A Quick Checklist To Go Over

 Drinking a lot of water on workout days can help get rid of these toxins rapidly so that they don’t affect you adversely.

-iii) Have a protein shake at the ready
+iii) Have a protein shake ready

 Science indicates that muscle recovery speeds up while muscle soreness severity declines if you take a protein shake pre or post-workout.

 iv) Aspirin works wonders too

 Naproxen, ibuprofen and anti-inflammatory drugs, in general, can take the edge off a serious case of muscle soreness leading to elevated recovery.

 v) Muscle creams are recommended

-Grab some topical muscle cream such as IcyHot form the store as these are great at relaxing tension within the muscles which is the is the first step on the road to recovery.
+Grab some topical muscle cream such as IcyHot from the store as these are great at relaxing tension within the muscles which is the first step on the road to recovery.

 Stretching and light exercises like planks, lunges, and squats particularly on off days not only reduces the extent of soreness but also keeps possible injuries at bay.

 You might not have time to stick to your schedule but you can always spare a couple of minutes for low-impact exercises that'll help you stay fit.